ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

 ../../code/examples/input_output.megahit/Snakefile:content}}
 ```

-n the shell command here, we need to supply the input reads as two
+In the shell command here, we need to supply the input reads as two
 separate files, with `-1` before one and `-2` before the second.
 As a
 bonus the resulting shell command is very readable!